Eve Leigh: Boris Johnson incident

-In June 2019, Leigh and her spouse Tom Penn recorded an altercation between neighbour Carrie Symonds and then Tory leadership contender Boris Johnson.
+In June 2019, Leigh and Tom Penn recorded an altercation between neighbour Carrie Symonds and then Tory leadership contender Boris Johnson.
 Penn called the police, who attended and spoke to ‘all occupants of the address’.
 After officers told Penn and Leigh that ‘no offences or concerns [were] apparent’, the couple sent the audio file to The Guardian, which broke the story the following day.